SAP-archive/teched2021-DAT262/exercises/ex3/README.md

 ## Vessel Trajectories<a name="subex2"></a>

 In the last exercise, we generated a vessel's trajectory or route by simply aggregating individual 2-point linestrings into a geometry collection using `ST_CollectAggr()`.
 For pure visualization purposes this might be good enough - QGIS doesn't care if you want it to render a collection of 1000 lines with just a start and an end point, or to render a single linestring with 500 supporting points.
 However, it is much more appropriate to calculate trajectories as a single geometry based on supporting points with measures, or "M" values.
 For our vessel trajectories a natural choice for "M" is a timestamp-like measure - we simply take the seconds between the beginning of our dataset and the actual observation.
-A convenient way to construct a linestring from a set of points is to use the `STRING_AGG` function to generate a Well Known Text (WKT) string from which we can construct a geometry.
+A convenient way to construct a linestring from a set of points is to use the `STRING_AGG` function to generate a Well-Known Text (WKT) string from which we can construct a geometry.
 The query below takes the result of the motion statistics table function for 5 vessels, and generates a linestring for each vessel.

 ```SQL
 SELECT "MMSI", ST_GeomFromText(